tansanrao/sapi/README.md

-# sapi
+# SAPI
-Self-Hosted SMS Gateway
+A Self-Hosted SMS Gateway with a Twillio SMS Service compatible API